nordlow/compiler-benchmark/README.md

     python3 benchmark --function-count=100 --function-depth=100 --run-count=5

-.
+or simply

+    ./benchmark

+for defaulted values of all the parameters.

 This will generate code into the directory `generated` and then, for each compiler, benchmark the standard way for that compiler to check for lexical, syntactic and (in most cases also) semantic errors.

+## Generics

 For each languages that supports generics an additional templated source file `linear_t.$LANG` will be generated alongside `linear.$LANG` equivalent to the contents of `linear.$LANG` apart from that all functions (except `main`) are templated.
 This templated source will be benchmarked aswell.
 The column **Templated** in the table below indicates whether or not the compilation is using templated functions.
 Note that for the languages C++ and D this slows down the compilation and build whereas for Rust the templated version interestingly is processed faster than the untemplated version.

 Note that GCC and Clang doesn't perform all semantic checks for C++ (because it's too costly).
 This is in contrast to D's and Rust's compilers that perform